-Traveling anywhere, whether local or abroad, can leave any traveler with questions about their trip.
+Travellers often have many questions regarding their upcoming trips.
 Where will you stay?
 What are your plans upon arrival?
-And more importantly, for those who are traveling outside of the country, you may be asking, “What about a visa?”
+People who are traveling outside of their home countries may also ask, “What about a visa?”

-Visa on Arrival (VOA) is a legal document approved by the Department of Immigration.
-Some of the benefits outlined in a VOA are as follows:
+A visa on arrival (VOA) is a legal document approved by the Vietnam Department of Immigration.
+Some of the benefits of a VOA include:

-The Visa Approval Letter is a letter issued by the Immigration Department of Vietnam allowing you to enter and exit Vietnam for a given period of time.
-With your Approval Letter, you can pick up your Visa on Arrival at one of three international airports in Vietnam.
+The Vietnam Department of Immigration grants visa approval letters, which allow travellers to enter and exit Vietnam for a given period of time.
+With a visa approval letter, travellers can pick up your visa on arrival at one of the several international airports in Vietnam.
 These international airports include:

 - Da Nang